-In the Outpatient Clinic residents rotate for 2-2.5 days with core curriculum seminars in Addiction and Dual Diagnosis Psychiatry, and specialized treatments including Motivation Interviewing Therapy for people suffer from addictions and Seeking Safety for patient with PTSD and Substance use disorders, and relapse prevention.
+In the Outpatient Clinic residents rotate for 2-2.5 days with core curriculum seminars in Addiction and Dual Diagnosis Psychiatry, and specialized treatments including Motivation Interviewing Therapy for people who suffer from addiction and Seeking Safety for patient with PTSD and substance use disorders, and relapse prevention.
 All seminars are in the morning to ensure residents capacity to attend while meeting all duty hour requirements.
-Resident learn Addiction Psychiatry from John Renner MD, a national leader in Addiction Psychiatry and the Program Director of the Boston University Medical Center Addiction Psychiatry Fellowship.
-Resident evaluate and treat veterans with psychiatric illness who suffer from substance abuse or dependence and a psychiatric disorder.
+Residents learn Addiction Psychiatry from John Renner MD, a national leader in Addiction Psychiatry and the Program Director of the Boston University Medical Center Addiction Psychiatry Fellowship.
+Residents evaluate and treat veterans with psychiatric illness who suffer from substance abuse or dependence and a psychiatric disorder.
 Treatment approaches for this population are psychopharmacological management including buprenorphine with FDA approved training for all residents by Dr. Renner.
 Residents with a full license to practice medicine and the required state and federal drug licenses are able to treat patients with opioid addictions with Suboxone.
 Residents on a training license co-treat patients on Suboxone with their attending psychiatrist.
 Residents learn Motivation Interviewing/Motivational Enhancement Therapy for patients with substance use disorders and Seeking Safety for patients with PTSD and substance use disorders.
 These specialized evidence based treatments enhance residents’ skills for current treatment of complex patients.
-Resident continue to practice long-term treatments including supportive and dynamic therapies.
+Residents continue to practice long-term treatments including supportive and dynamic therapies.
 All psychotherapy modalities are typically integrated with psychopharmacology to meet the patients’ full psychiatric needs.
 In addition, residents work with the Schizophrenia team learning the full spectrum of care including psychopharmacology and community care.
-Supervision includes a weekly one hour individual therapy as well as case conference.
+Supervision includes a weekly one hour individual therapy as well as a case conference.
 Residents will continue to treat a selected cohort of clinic patients through the fourth year of training to provide a 2 year long-term treatment.

 The Jamaica Plain CBT rotation is a 6 months that includes weekly morning didactics in a variety of CBT and DBT protocols with every afternoon in direct clinical care practicing CBT and DBT in individual and group therapy settings.
 Supervision is provided by psychiatrists and psychologists under the leadership of Barbara Kamholz, PhD, a national leader in CBT.